DevSecOpsSamples/gke-network-endpoint-group/README.md

 ## Overview

-This project provides sample code to understand differences among Ingress/ClusterIP, LoadBalancer, and NodePort on GKE.
-GCP recommends using the container-native load balancer through Ingress to evenly distribute traffic to Pods.
+This project provides sample code to understand the differences between Ingress/ClusterIP, LoadBalancer, and NodePort on GKE.
+To evenly distribute traffic to Pods, it's recommended to use the container-native load balancer and Ingress by GCP.

 ![Services](./screenshots/services.png?raw=true)